KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

   2. Next, a comment is automatically added to the issue thread.
 The comment includes: the title of the student's PR, a link to the PR and a link to the repository.
 This information enables other students to read about the project.
   3. The student recieves a comment on their PR, stating that a comment has been added to the issue `Upvote projects - Course Automation` (including a link to the issue).
 * This enables other students to upvote their classmates projects, by inserting :thumbsup: on the comments in the issue `Upvote projects - Course Automation`.
 * The upvotes are collected and visualized in the “Top-list”, which is sheduled to be automatically updated.
-As of now, the update takes place a few times every hour.
+As of now, the update is scheduled every 5 min, meaning that it takes place a few times every hour.

 ## Installation